ataraxao/drex/Cooperative_Wealth_Agreement.md

 (h) **“Termination Notice”** means a written notice stating that a Party terminates this Agreement, delivered in accordance with Section 2.4.

-(i) **“Termination Date”** means the effective time a Termination Notice becomes effective under Section 2.4, or the time of a Deemed Termination Event under Section 7.1A or 7.1B (or a Deemed Termination Event elected under Section 3.1B(c)).
+(i) **“Termination Date”** means the effective time a Termination Notice becomes effective under Section 2.4, or the time of a Deemed Termination Event under Section 7.1A or 7.1B.

 (j) **“Allocation Percentage”** means the percentage used to allocate Vehicle Account value between the Parties under Article IV and Article VII.
 The Allocation Percentage accrues over time as a measurement convention for allocation of the Vehicle Account only.